auth0/docs/articles/api-auth/dynamic-client-registration.md

 Make a note of the client ID and secret, as these are the most important pieces for executing [Authentication](/client-auth) and [Authorization](/api-auth) Flows.

 Also, keep in mind that Third Party Developers are not allowed to modify the client settings.
-In case this is necessary, they will need to contact the Tenant Owner with their request.
+In case this is necessary, they will need to contact the Domain Owner with their request.

 ### Configure your Client